wisespira/ESO-National-Demand-Model/README.md

 <a name="Data-Gathering"></a>
 <h2 align="center">Data Gathering</h2>

 For the model to predict the National Demand it first required National Grid data to learn off.
-This infomation was gathered from National Grid ESO's data portal in the Demand data group Historic Demand Data set.
-For simplistity only the 2020 set was used.
-The data seem to be stuctured into 48, 30 minit periods comprising 1 days infomtion on ND (national Demand). <br>
+This information was gathered from National Grid ESO's data portal in the Demand data group Historic Demand Data set.
+For simplicity, only the 2020 set was used.
+The data was into 48, 30 minute periods comprising 1-day information on ND (national Demand). <br>

 The second data set gathered was weather data.
-There were no free data sourses for the UK avarage so the model was forced to use london daily avarage temperature data scraped from 'weather.com'. <br>
+Gathering any historical information on this proved difficult as such only the London daily average temperature data was added to the model.
+This data was scraped from weather.com and cleaned in excel.<br>

-To combine the two data sets the ND was avaraged for each day and the weather for that day was appended. <br>
+To combine the two data sets the ND was averaged for each day and the weather for that day was appended. <br>

 <a name="Feature-engineering"></a>
 <h2 align="center">Feature engineering</h2>

-A python function was created to map each day in the data set to being a weekday given the value 1 or a weekend with the value 0.<br>
+A python function was created to map each day in the data set to be a weekday given the value 1 or a weekend with the value 0.<br>

 <a name="Initial-Analysis"></a>
 <h2 align="center">Initial Analysis</h2>